Violent Gentlemen

 This post is targeted largely to men.
 Well, only to men.
 Sorry ladies.

 The modern man is definitely under attack.
 Much of western society doesn’t even understand what a modern man should be.
 A wussified version of men of the past?
-A macho who tears through life like a bull in a china shop?
+A macho who rips through life like a bull in a china shop?
 Should he have opinions, or even strong opinions?
 Should he have emotions?
 Well, we all have emotions, but should a man show his emotions?
 What if he goes too far and ends up being just like “one of the girls”.
 I’ve seen that a lot in todays culture.

 When I think of what men should be, I like the tagline, “violent gentlemen”.
 That’s actually the name of an apparel company that makes clothing based around hockey.
 They took inspiration for their company name from an old photograph (the names of the players escape me at the moment) where a goalie and a forward, after getting in a heated physical battle during gameplay, shook hands after the gave was finished.
 In the heat of the game, it’s all in and there is no holding back.
 But when the game is over, we can get along and have respect for one another.